Most writers don’t know how to write prose that entangles a reader’s imagination and appeals to their senses.

 Envision a reader picking up your novel.
 As she begins to read, she hopes to be transported into a story, one that is rich and detailed, one that takes her away from her own place and time.
 Now, as she reads, she may be sitting in her living room, while a turkey bakes in the oven, and a fan rotates overhead.
 She may have been worrying about her sister’s sick dog, and perhaps a sore throat.
+You need to be appealing to the senses to get your readers attention.

 If you want to move her out of that chair and into your fictive universe, you need to consciously replace what she is thinking, seeing, hearing, smelling, and feeling.